TimZoet/BetterTest/readme.md

 BetterTest is a modern, macro free, extensible testing library.

 For building, exporting and installing please refer to the [build instructions](build_instructions.md).
+Everything else can be found in the [manual](https://github.com/TimZoet/BetterTest-manual).

 ## Macro Free